National Identity Card (Spain): History

-In 1824, King Ferdinand VII of Spain founded the first police force in Spain and gave it the exclusive right to create and maintain city registries which would hold information on each resident's age, sex, marital status and profession.
+In 1824, King Ferdinand VII of Spain founded the first police force in Spain and gave it the exclusive right to create and maintain city registries which would hold information on each resident's age, gender, marital status and profession.
 This was its first role and something that has continued to today.

 The idea to create a new document began by instituting a law on 2 March 1944, with the purpose being to gather census data.
 The government enlisted the public by making a contest to make the new DNI, which was won by Aquilino Rieusset Planchón.

-The initiative to create a new DNI came from Francisco Franco, which got his first DNI in 1951.
+The initiative to create a new DNI came from Francisco Franco, who got his first DNI in 1951.
 The first group of people who were required to get a DNI were prisoners and people on bail, house arrest or parole.
 The next group required were men who had to frequently move houses for their job, then people living in cities of 100,000 people and plus, then people in cities between 25,000 people and 10,000, and so on until everyone in the population had a DNI.

 Zaragoza was the first provincial capital to issue a DNI.
-After the test run in Zaragoza, it was extended to the rest of Valencia and then continued spreading until all of Spain had a DNI.
+After that test run, the issuance was extended to Valencia and then it continued spreading all around Spain.

-The first modern DNI included the name(s) of one's legal ascendant(s) and what their jobs were.
-The card was green in colour and used the San Juan eagle which was a typical emblem of the fascist regime in Spain at the time, and it also included the holder's social status.
+The first modern DNI included the name(s) of the holder legal ascendant(s) and what their jobs were.
+The card was green in colour and used the emblems of the régime in Spain at the time, and it also included the holder's social status.
 The second card in 1962 incorporated their marital status and their blood type.
 The colour of the DNI was changed to blue.
-This version didn't have the sex of the user.
-The next card – issued between 1965 and 1980 – was one of the most popular cards.
-It kept everything the same except for the signature of the Director which was superimposed.
+This version didn't have the gender of the user.
+The next card –issued between 1965 and 1980– kept everything the same, except for the signature of the Director which was superimposed.

-The most significant changes happened between 1981 until 1985.
-The card now included the new constitutional seal and stopped using the former fascist signs.
-It also re-introduced the sex of the citizen.
-In the next model – issued between 1985 and 1991 – the profession, marital status and blood type were removed, which was causing medical issues.
-In the 1990s, new models were being made with computers, the fingerprint was removed and the Royal Mint began preparing the DNIs.
+The most significant changes happened between 1981 until 1985 with the card replacing the previous emblems with the new constitutional ones.
+It also re-introduced the gender of the holder.
+In the next model –issued between 1985 and 1991– the profession, marital status and blood type were removed, which was causing medical issues.
+In the 1990s, new models were being made with computers, the fingerprint was removed and the Royal Mint began producing the DNIs.

 In 2006, they included a chip inside the DNI, making it an electronic identity card.
 This card allows the card holder to use the Internet for communications with the government.
 In 2015, they launched the DNI 3.0 with NFC technology.